Dust in the Wind with Resonant Drag Instabilities: I. The Dynamics of Dust-Driven Outflows in GMCs and HII Regions: Introduction

 Since dust acts as a primary driving mechanism in such outflows, explicitly modeling the dust dynamics is central to understanding whether or not they can occur.
 In an extreme limiting case, if the dust-gas coupling were sufficiently weak, radiation pressure would simply expel the grains, entraining little or no gas and resulting in a ``failed'' wind.
 But even in the opposite limiting case (the ``tight coupling'' regime) where dust grains have small mean-free paths, the recent discovery of dynamical instabilities generic to coupled dust-gas systems (even on scales arbitrarily large compared to the dust mean-free path) provides a motivation to re-visit these dust-driven outflows.

 \citet{squire.hopkins:RDI} showed that dust-gas mixtures are unstable to a broad class of instabilities, which they referred to as ``Resonant Drag Instabilities'' (RDIs).
 These instabilities manifest whenever dust streams through fluid, gas, or plasma, where there is a difference between the forces acting on the dust or gas.
 We note that this is always true in ``dust-driven outflows''.
-Each pair of linear modes between the gas and dust produces a distinct RDI sub-group, with growth rates maximized around the ``resonance'' where the modes have similar natural frequencies.
+In the RDIs, each pair of dust and gas modes (representing modes of the equations for ``dust alone,'' such as drift or gyro motion, and for ``gas alone,'' such as \Alf\ or magnetosonic waves) interact to produce an distinct RDI sub-family, which grows unstably with growth rates maximized around the ``resonance'' where the two modes ``in isolation'' would have similar natural frequencies.
 These instabilities could {\em qualitatively} change the outcome of dust-driven outflows.
 For example, it is generally assumed that magnetic fields ``anchor'' charged dust grains to gas in winds \citep{hartquist:bfield.dust.coupling.cool.star.winds,yan.2004:lorentz.forces.drag.dust.ism.analytic}.
 Since the gyro radii can be smaller than the dust collisional mean-free-path, a ``tight coupling'' or single-fluid ``dust-plus-gas'' approximation is often invoked, akin to ions in ideal magnetohydrodynamics.
 However \citet{hopkins:2018.mhd.rdi} and \citet{seligman:2018.mhd.rdi.sims} showed that magnetic forces on dust are in fact violently {\em de-stabilizing} on small-scales, introducing RDIs which can actually act to separate or {\em de-couple} the dust and gas.